 DAS LEI has in place a Compliance function which operates as a second line of defence and is identified as one of DAS LEI's four Key Functions.
-The Compliance function is independent of the business and provided both technical guidance and oversight of operational compliance matters.
+The Compliance function is independent of the business and provides both technical guidance and oversight of operational compliance matters.

-In addition, formal reporting on DAS LEI's compliance performance is reported quarterly to both DAS LEI's Conduct and Compliance Committee and to DAS LEI's Audit Committee on all applicable compliance disciplines.
-All regulatory incidents are reported through to DAS LEI's Risk department as per the Risk Event Management Process and highlighted where applicable to DAS LEI's Compliance function for on-going support and oversight to remediation.
+In addition, formal reporting on DAS LEI's compliance performance is reported quarterly to both the Conduct and Compliance Committee and Risk Committee on all applicable compliance disciplines.
+All regulatory incidents are reported through to the Risk department as per the Risk Event Management Process and highlighted where applicable to the Compliance function for on-going support and oversight to remediation.

 B.5.
-Internal audit function
+Internal Audit function